Guide to the Collection

 This collection consists of the papers of the Bowditch family of Massachusetts and New York, including the correspondence of archaeologist Charles Pickering Bowditch and his immediate family, 1849-1952.
 The collection also includes five diaries kept by Charles P. Bowditch's daughter, Katharine P. Bowditch, during her travels abroad between the years 1898-1917.

 Bowditch is perhaps best known for his pioneering work as an archeologist, specializing in Maya hieroglyphic writing.
 In 1910, he published The Numeration, Calendar Systems and Astronomical Knowledge of the Mayas, one of the premier studies of the subject.
-He was also a major benefactor to the Peabody Museum in Salem, Mass., and served as treasurer of the American Academy of Arts and Sciences from 1905 to 1915 and president from 1917 to 1919.
+He was also a major benefactor to the Peabody Museum of Archaeology and Ethnology at Harvard University and served as treasurer of the American Academy of Arts and Sciences from 1905 to 1915 and president from 1917 to 1919.

 In the second series in this collection, the Bowditch family papers, the focus is on Charles P. Bowditch's daughters and their correspondence with each other, as well as friends and extended family.
 This series also contains 6 bound volumes, including 5 travel diaries kept by Katharine Bowditch during her travels in Europe and Asia, 1897-1910.
 Finally, this series includes miscellaneous memorabilia consisting of news clippings and keepsakes such as calling cards, address books, invitations, and pamphlets.

 Gift of Mrs. Cornelia Wheeler, Cambridge, Mass., May 2001.

 I. Charles Pickering Bowditch correspondence, 1849-1899